-I am a Senior Yoga and Mindfulness Teacher with nearly 25 years of teaching experience with the UK Yoga Alliance.
+I am a Senior Yoga and Mindfulness Teacher with more than 22 years of teaching experience with the UK Yoga Alliance.
 I am a Yoga Pro Teacher Training Provider.

 I am a Somatic Experiencing Practitioner (body orientated trauma therapist) working in both private practice and the application of SE principles into diverse group contexts and settings (trainings, retreats, CPD’s and workshops)

 What I Teach and Facilitate

 My current focus is working with diverse groups integrating Somatics, Butoh Dance and creative processes with nature in Devon and Ibiza which I call Elemental Body.
 I have been developing this work over some years.
 I see it as an eco feminist, eco somatic response to the current multiple social and ecological crises that we collectively face.
 Through my experience working 1:1 with SE therapeutically in private practice along with facilitating yoga groups and intensives for over 20 years, I now feel that I have had enough experience to translate these embodied understandings and experiential knowledge to generate group somatic and creative work, which is situated within nature, and supported by the wider container of the ancestral wisdom of the elements.